 The Class Notice summarizes the proposed settlement.
 More details are in the Settlement Agreement.
 Copies of the Settlement Agreement and the pleadings and other documents relating to the case, including motions for approval of the Settlement and awards of Attorneys’ Fees and Expenses and Service Awards, are on file at the United States District Court for the Northern District of California, San Jose Division.
 The Settlement Agreement and other important documents are also available by going to the Important Documents page.

 In addition, you can access the Court docket in this case, for a fee, through the Court’s PACER system at https://ecf.cand.uscourts.gov/.
 Subject to the Court’s current operations in light of the COVID-19 pandemic, you can also visit the office of the Clerk of the Court for the United States District Court for the Northern District of California, San Jose Division, located at 280 South 1st Street, Second Floor, San Jose, California, between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.

 26. How do I get more information?

 You can review these FAQ’s where you will find answers to common questions about the settlement.
-Additionally, documentation about this settlement including the Settlement Agreement, Long Form Notice and important Court documents are available for your review by clicking here.
-If, after review of the available documentation you still have a question, you may contact the Claims Administrator by clicking here.
+Additionally, documentation about this settlement including the Settlement Agreement, Long Form Notice and important Court documents are available for your review by going to the Important Documents page.
+If, after review of the available documentation you still have a question, you may contact the Claims Administrator by going to the Contact Us page.